Filipeoliveirap/Portfolio/README.md

 # 💼 Portfolio – José Filipe Oliveira Pereira

-This repository gathers my main software development projects, focusing on web and desktop applications.
+This repository gathers my main software development projects.

 Each project is organized in its own folder, containing source code and a `README.md` with details about features, technologies used, and objectives.